At the core of MISER is MISERnet, a real time

 and then communicates these to RTUs and controllers.
 MISERnet collects, stores

-and passes time stamped Change Of State (COS) data change events to the MISER historical database.
-MISERnet is an application level, inter-node communications facility that utilizes standard TCP/IP or DECnet OSI data transport protocols.
+and passes time stamped Change-of-State (COS) data change events to the MISER historical database.
+MISERnet is an application level, inter-node communications facility that utilizes standard TCP/IP or OSI data transport protocols.
 MISERnet operates over standard Local Area Networks (Ethernet and FDDI) or Wide Area Networks without conflict with other network applications.
 MISERnet is required only to support MISER Software and is not involved in communications between non-MISER applications.